top of page

 One little word shall fell him."

 Satan (including his spiritual forces in the spiritual realm) cannot withstand it when we are calling him out to be the great liar that he is.
-When we proclaim and act upon the truth of the Word, established by the Creator, and giver of all truth, the enemy—that diabolical father of deception—must flee because he's been exposed, authoritatively called out.
-As we "submit to God" (by submitting to His truth), we're resisting the devil, and when we do this, "he will flee" (James 4:7).
+We do this when we make it an ongoing habit of speaking, singing, proclaiming, and praying the truths of the Word.
+When we declare God's truth, and our behaviors align with our declarations, the enemy—that diabolical father of deception—must flee because he's been exposed, authoritatively called out.
+As we "submit to God" (by believing and submitting to His truth), we're resisting the devil, and when we do this, "he will flee" (James 4:7).
 I love how the English Standard Version translates Psalm 68:12: “The kings of the armies—they flee, they flee!”
-When I read this, I hear such an exuberant energy in the repetition, and I hear the second statement declared even louder than the first.
-Yes, when the enemy of God's faith-driven daughter hears and sees the proclamation of God's truth, revealing him as the 100 percent-through-and-through liar that he is, what ammunition is left?
+When I read this, I hear exuberant energy in the repetition, and I hear the second statement proclaimed even louder than the first.
+Yes, when the enemy of a faith-driven daughter hears and sees the Creator's impenetrable declarations, revealing him as the 100 percent-through-and-through liar that he is, what ammunition does he have left?

 “The women at home divide the plunder.”
 What is "plunder"?
 That’s the spoils of life's spiritual battles.
-It's what is taken from the enemy, as he tries to take from you and as he tries to take from me.
-It’s the showcase of our great Redeemer’s great work in which He takes what the enemy intends for harm and, from it, brings good that reflects His glory.
-It’s the truth of Romans 8:28 and the story of Joseph.
-It’s the treasures gained from the hard parts of our earthly journey that we’re meant to gift others to assist in theirs.
+It's what is taken from the enemy, as he schemes to take from you, and as he schemes to take from me.
+It’s the showcase of our great Redeemer’s grand plan in which He uses what the enemy intended for harm and, from it, brings good that illuminates His glory.
+It’s the truth of Romans 8:28, as stated by Paul in the New Testament, and the story of Joseph from the Old Testament.
+It’s the treasures gained from the hard-fought battles of our earthly journey that we’re meant to share with others to assist in theirs.

 A couple of years ago, I wrote about plunder in another blog.
-I'll share right here an excerpt:
+I'll share an excerpt:

-It’s the comfort we provide another because we’ve been comforted by "the God of all comfort" when the fears consumed and the battle bruised.
+It’s the comfort we provide others because we’ve been comforted by "the God of all comfort" when fears consumed us and the battle bruised us.

 It’s the life-giving, peace-producing encouragement we speak to one so low, so discouraged, that hope seems lost, though because of our struggles, we know, through Christ, it’s not.